 Spokane Valley is a larger medium-sized city located in the state of Washington.
-With a population of 101,060 people and 24 constituent neighborhoods, Spokane Valley is the tenth largest community in Washington.
+With a population of 105,905 people and 26 constituent neighborhoods, Spokane Valley is the ninth largest community in Washington.

 The most common language spoken in Spokane Valley is English.
 Other important languages spoken here include Spanish and Slavic languages.